capture-the-flag/capture-the-flag-2017/index.md

 ## Tagging

 If you are in the opposing team's ZONE, and an ACTIVE PLAYER from that team touches you and declares "TAG!", then you must surrender your WARRIOR SASH to that player.
+You can't be tagged inside your own zone.

-A tag is a light quick touch on a non-private body part, you fucking tourist.
+A TAG is a light quick touch on a non-private body part, you fucking tourist.
 No tackles, no hitting, no grabbing, no groping, no nonconsensual hugs, NO NONCONSENSUAL HUGS, no long weird caresses.
 Not unless the person you're tagging is that kind of friend.

 You cannot tag or be tagged in the neutral zone, or in the Temple or Center Camp Cafe.

 You also cannot tag or be tagged outside the field of play - not in most of the city, and not outside of the Burning Man Event.
 Obviously.

+If you're in an art car, you can only tag or be tagged by somebody inside that same art car.

-You can get a replacement sash from your team's base, or, if your teammate is carrying one that they've captured, they can give it to you.
+You can get a replacement warrior sash from your team's base, or, if your teammate is carrying one that they've captured, they can give it to you.

 If you aren't wearing a sash, you are not ACTIVE, which means that you CANNOT TAG and you CANNOT CARRY THE FLAG.